Thank you, Scott Shannon, and thanks to all of you for being with us.

 I assume you're on a boat.

-I'm on a great 42-foot fishing vessel, uh, captain here, the Simonizer fishing charter.
+I'm on a great 42-foot fishing vessel, a captain here, the Simonizer fishing charter.

-If you ever hear uh just you give my buddy Lenny who's taking us out a call and book him up.
+If you ever hear a suggestion of my buddy Lenny, he's taking us out of the call and book him up.

-We got a great, we're about a I don't know, five hundred uh yards from from the actual ship's wreckage.
+We got a great, we're about, I don't know, 500 yards from the actual ship wreckage.

-But let me just take two seconds because before you came to me and you were talking about NBC, and I know we're not going to talk entirely about that.
+But let me just take two seconds because before you came to me and you were talking about NBC, and I know we're not going to talk entirely about that, you did remind me, my first job in television, Sean, was a producer at MSNBC with our good friend Lieutenant Colonel Oliver North.

-Paul Bagawa being Carville's uh pal and and uh right hand man in the Clinton administration during those years.
+Paul Bagala being Carville's pal and right-hand man in the Clinton administration during those years.

 They won't run a Trump speech.